 If a poor man needed some clothing, Fidelis would often give the man the clothes right off his back.
 Complete generosity to others characterized this saint’s life.

-Born in 1577, Mark Rey (Fidelis was his religious name) became a lawyer who constantly upheld the causes of the poor and oppressed people.
-Nicknamed “the poor man’s lawyer,” Fidelis soon grew disgusted with the corruption and injustice he saw among his colleagues.
+Born in 1577, Mark Rey became a lawyer who constantly upheld the causes of the poor and oppressed people.
+Nicknamed “the poor man’s lawyer,” Rey soon grew disgusted with the corruption and injustice he saw among his colleagues.
 He left his law career to become a priest, joining his brother George as a member of the Capuchin Order.
+Fidelis was his religious name.
 His wealth was divided between needy seminarians and the poor.

 As a follower of Francis, Fidelis continued his devotion to the weak and needy.
 During a severe epidemic in a city where he was guardian of a friary, Fidelis cared for and cured many sick soldiers.